Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Her Majesty's Theatre| ©Elliott Brown

-The musical is performed at the legendary Her Majesty's Theatre.
+The musical is performed in the legendary Her Majesty's Theatre.
 It opened its doors in 1897 and began hosting plays by William Shakespeare and other classics.
-Since 1986 the Phantom of the Opera has been performed on its stage.
+The Phantom of the Opera has been performed on its stage since 1986.
 The theater has a capacity for 1,216 spectators.

 The building is located in London's Haymarket Street, very close to the famous Trafalgar Square.
 Given its location in the heart of London is very easy to reach.

-My favorite way to get there is by London Underground.
+My favorite option to get there is the London Underground.
 The closest is Piccadilly Circus, Piccadilly and Bakerloo lines, whose stop is 5 minutes walk from the theater.
-By bus lines that take you to the theater are 6, 13, 15, 23, 139, 159 and 453.
+By bus, the lines that take you to the theater are 6, 13, 15, 23, 139, 159 and 453.

 The car is not the best option given the busy traffic in central London.
 But if you choose this option the nearest parking lot is located next to Leicester Square, 5 minutes walk from Her Majesty's Theatre.

 Can I see The Phantom of the Opera in London with children?
-Is this play recommended for minors?
+Is this play recommended for children?

 The Phantom of the Opera| ©Johan Persson